Eslam-Medhat/scb/README.md

 ## Local Storage Injection for Cart Items

-In our tests, we inject cart items directly into localStorage before page load.
+In the tests, I inject cart items directly into localStorage before page load.

 Benefits of this approach:
 - Tests start with known cart state